home-assistant/home-assistant.io/source/_integrations/idasen_desk.markdown

 ## Connect/Disconnect buttons

 This integration provides two buttons to connect and disconnect to/from the desk using Bluetooth.
-These can be used to automate connecting to the desk only when needed, for example, in order to avoid keeping a constant connection, if connection count is limited, for example.
+These can be used to automate connecting to the desk only when needed, for example, to avoid keeping a constant connection when the available connection slots are limited.